trouni/workshop-vuejs-todo/README.md

 Let's define some `data` and use the mustaches `{{ }}` to interpolate the values in our HTML template.

+**💡Tip**: Install the awesome [Vue.js Chrome DevTools extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) to inspect data (and more) in your Vue app.

 ```vue
 <!-- TaskCard.vue -->